Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/unified_ide_project.md

 # 1. Creating an HLS Component in the Vitis Unified IDE

-High-Level Synthesis (HLS) is a key part of the Vitis application acceleration development flow.
-The tool is responsible for compiling C/C++ code into an RTL module for implementation in the programmable logic (PL) region of Xilinx devices or platforms.
+High-Level Synthesis (HLS) is a key part of the Vitis development flow.
+The tool is responsible for compiling C/C++ code into an RTL module for implementation in the programmable logic (PL) region of AMD devices or platforms.

-In the new Vitis IDE the PL kernel is created as an HLS component, letting you run C simulation on your C/C++ source code, optimize your design with pragmas or directives, synthesize and analyze the results, and export the design as either an RTL IP for implementation in the PL region of AMD devices, or as a Vitis kernel (`.xo`) file for use in a higher-level System project.
+In the Vitis unified IDE the PL kernel is created as an HLS component, letting you run C simulation on your C/C++ source code, optimize your design with pragmas or directives, synthesize and analyze the results, and export the design as either an Vivado IP for use with the Vivado Design Suite, or as a Vitis kernel (`.xo`) file for use in a higher-level System project.

 The first step is to create a workspace for your project, and to launch the Vitis unified IDE using the following steps:

 1. Create a workspace: `mkdir <tutorial_path>/Getting_Started/Vitis_HLS/reference_files/workDCT`
-2. Launch the Vitis unified IDE: `vitis -new -w workDCT`
+2. Launch the Vitis unified IDE: `vitis -w workDCT`

 The workspace is a folder for holding the various components and projects of a design.

 **TIP:** The workspace is simply the place where you will store the files related to creating and building your project, or multiple projects.
-However, file watcher limitations can occur if you create a project with too many files as described in the [*Limitations and Known Issues*](https://docs.xilinx.com/r/en-US/ug1553-vitis-ide/Limitations-and-Known-Issues).

-The Vitis Unified IDE opens displaying the Welcome page.
+The Vitis unified IDE opens displaying the Welcome page.
 Use the **File > New Component > HLS** to create a new HLS component.
 This opens the Create HLS Component wizard to the *Name and Location* page.

  ![HLS Component](./images/unified-hls-component1.png)